Erudika/scoold/README.md

 1. First, clone this repository and create a new Heroku app
 2. Add Heroku as a Git remote target and push your changes with `git push heroku master`
-3. Go to the Heroku admin panel, under "Settings", "Reveal Config Vars" and set all the configuration variables shown above.
+3. Go to the Heroku admin panel, under "Settings", "Reveal Config Vars" and set all the configuration variables shown above but **replace all dots in the variable names with underscores**, e.g. `para.endpoint` -> `para_endpoint`.
 4. Open the app in your browser at `https://{appname}.herokuapp.com`.

 ### Manual deployment - option 2 (JAR push)